gdbroman/broman.blog/_posts/2020/2020-11-15-the-urban-animal.md

 Industrial society has taken on a life of its own, that can only be appropriately described as parasitism.
 It's made us adopt its goals in preference to our own.

-Technology's our god and the robot our hero: It does exactly what it's told, without complications.
+Technology's our god and the robot our hero: does exactly what it's told, without complications.

 We're messy, vulnerable creatures.
 But as much as we'd like to, our truer nature cannot be overridden after a mere couple of hundred years.